etendosoftware/docs/docs/developer-guide/etendo-classic/how-to-guides/How_to_create_a_Dataset.md

   * _Client:_ data will be imported at Initial Client Setup if the user chooses the module where the DataSet is included.
   * _Organization:_ data will be imported at Initial Organization Setup if the user chooses the module where the DataSet is included.
   * _Client/Organization:_ data will be imported at Initial Client Setup or Initial Organization Setup if the user chooses the module where the DataSet is included.
 The module can not be applied at both levels at the same time because it would lead to data redundancy.
 So if the module is applied to a Client it will not be available to apply in its Organizations and if the module is applied in an Organization it will not be available to apply in its Client.

+!!!info
+    - The relationship between each entry data imported, the DataSet where it came from, and the original ID it has in the DataSet's XML can be found in the `AD_Ref_Data_Loaded` table.
+    - Data from a DataSet being imported for the first time will be created **with the ID set in its XML file**.
+A new ID will be created for each entry from then on.
+    - The `AD_Orginfo` table has information on which DataSet has ben imported for which client and/or organization

 ##  Exporting Module